CRC predicative biomarkers in guiding treatment decisions

 John Strickler, MD

-Duke Cancer Center, USA
+Duke Cancer Center, Durham, NC

 Several genetic alterations play a role in the pathogenesis of mCRC, and testing of these biomarkers is an integral part of disease management for patients.